Harold Fanjoy

-Harold Newton Fanjoy (November 1, 1939 – April 26, 2008) was a Canadian businessman and political figure in New Brunswick.
+Harold Newton Fanjoy (November 1, 1939 – April 26, 2008) was a Canadian businessman and politician.
 He represented Kings Centre in the Legislative Assembly of New Brunswick as a Progressive Conservative from 1974 to 1987.

+Biography

-He was born in Saint John, New Brunswick, the son of I. Newton and Muriel G. Seely, and was educated there and at the New Brunswick Institute of Technology.
-Fanjoy served as Minister of Supply and Services from 1976 to 1982 and was president of the province's Treasury Board.
+Fanjoy was born in Saint John, New Brunswick, Canada the son of I. Newton and Muriel G. Seely, and was educated there and at the New Brunswick Institute of Technology.
+Fanjoy served as Minister of Supply and Services from 1976 to 1982 and was president of the province's Treasury Board, serving in the cabinet of Premier Richard Hatfield.
+He lost his seat to Kal Seaman in the 1987 election, which saw not only the defeat of the Progressive Conservative government but a clean sweep of the province's seats for the Liberals.
 Fanjoy was a former president of the New Brunswick Genealogical Society and was co-author of The Seelys of New Brunswick, published in 1992.
 He married Marilyn Bishop and had two sons.

+Fanjoy's nephew, Bruce Fanjoy, is a Liberal Party of Canada MP for Carleton.
+He was elected in the 2025 federal election, defeating Conservative Party of Canada leader Pierre Poilievre.